IBM/openapi-to-graphql/README.md

 * `qs` (type: `object`, default: `{}`): Query parameters to be sent in every request.
 Parameters defined in the OpenAPI Specification to set these query parameters will be ignored by OASGraph.

+* `viewer` (type: `boolean`, default: `true`): The viewer object types (i.e. QueryViewer and MutationViewer) are artificial constructs that allow a user to pass authentication credentials to OASGraph.
+Unfortunately, they are bulky and do not provide an accurate representation of the API.
+Depending on the API, it may be possible to send all your credentials through the header option, so if you would like to authenticate without the OASGraph-generated viewer object types, you can set the viewer option to false.

 For example:

 ```javascript